 NetClose - Account Grouping Basic Configuration

-Creating New Account Groupings
+Creating Account Groupings

 Mapping Your Chart of Accounts into Account Groupings